Short Answer

 Contract Snapshot

-This market resolves to "Yes" if Alan Wilson wins the Republican Party's nomination for the 2026 South Carolina Governorship, with the outcome verified from state government sources (sc.gop); otherwise, it resolves to "No." The market, which opened on September 11, 2025, closes either upon his nomination or by November 3, 2026, at 10:00 AM EST, at the latest, with payouts projected 5 minutes after closing.
-This event is mutually exclusive with other nominations in the series.
+This market resolves "Yes" if Alan Wilson wins the Republican Party nomination for the 2026 South Carolina Governorship, with the outcome verified by state governments (sc.gop).
+Otherwise, it resolves "No," as the event is mutually exclusive.

 Available Contracts